cuibonobo/cuibonobo.com/data/articles/drawing-from-the-public-domain.md

 Copyrights are automatic so in many cases works are copyrighted even though *we don't intend them to be*.
 For this website, I'd like to reverse that position:

-> Unless otherwise noted, all work by [cuibonobo](https://cuibonobo.com) published on this website is [dedicated to the public domain](http://creativecommons.org/publicdomain/zero/1.0/).
+> Unless otherwise noted, all work by [cuibonobo](https://cuibonobo.com) created on this website is [dedicated to the public domain](http://creativecommons.org/publicdomain/zero/1.0/).

 This means you may copy, modify, distribute, and perform any of the materials you find here without asking for permission.